 - Nausea or vomiting: Abdominal pain and feeling very unwell.

 - Unconsciousness: When body organs cannot cope with the lack of fuel (food) anymore it goes into a state of unconsciousness.

 If you attend your Doctor with symptoms they should carry out a finger blood test immediately.
 Some Doctors advise a patient to return in a few days for a fasting blood test, but this can lead to a delayed diagnosis.
 Insist on a finger blood test or seek advice elsewhere immediately.
+Many pharmacies will carry out blood sugar checks.
 Go to A&E if you can’t get help elsewhere.

 Once you get suspicious that the symptoms listed above need to be investigated only drink water or herbal tea.
 Definitely no sugary or milky drinks.